 Dr. Chattopadhyay is the principal economic advisor for the Community Guide Branch.
 He directs the Community Guide's economic reviews.
 He previously served as a senior economist at CDC's Division of Cancer Prevention and Control and as the chief of the Prevention Effectiveness Branch in the Epidemiology Program Office at CDC.
 Before joining CDC, he was a member of the economics faculty at the University of Connecticut.
 Dr. Chattopadhyay is a founding member of the International Health Economics Association.
 He coordinated the collaborative work between CDC and the Institute of Medicine on re-estimating health benefits of federal regulations with different health-related quality-of-life measures and, more recently, served as an economic advisor for the Purchaser's Guide to Clinical Preventive Services.
 Dr. Chattopadhyay received his doctorate in economics with a specialization in health economics.

-Dr. Finnie is a service fellow in the Community Guide Branch where she works with the cardiovascular disease review team.
-She was an ORISE fellow with the Community Guide Branch for several years and worked on the review team evaluating effectiveness of mental health benefits legislation.
+Dr. Finnie is a service fellow in the Community Guide Branch where she has worked on systematic reviews for intervention approaches to prevent cardiovascular disease, childhood obesity, health equity and intimate partner and sexual violence.
+As an ORISE fellow with the Community Guide, she worked on the review team evaluating effectiveness of mental health benefits legislation.
 Prior to joining the Branch, Dr. Finnie was a visiting faculty member at Arizona State University, working in the Department of African and African-American Studies on a qualitative study of African American's experiences with colorectal cancer screening.
 Before that, she was a research analyst for Special Populations Research [now Underserved Populations Research] at the Behavioral Research Center within the American Cancer Society.
 Dr. Finnie holds a Bachelor of Science and Master of Public Health.
 She attained a doctor of public health (DrPH) degree with a global health concentration and field research related to delayed care-seeking and diagnosis for tuberculosis (TB) and non-adherence to TB treatment in Limpopo Province, South Africa.